anuragpatil66/ARPAlchemy/README.md

 ---

-**Disclaimer:** The ARP Cache Poisoning Tool is intended for educational and ethical use.
+**Disclaimer:** ARPAlchemy - ARP Cache Poisoning Tool is intended for educational and ethical use.
 Respect privacy and adhere to legal regulations when conducting ARP cache poisoning attacks.
 The creators and contributors of this tool hold no responsibility for any misuse or unauthorized activities.